Mandy-cyber/Markdown-ToC-Generator/README.md

 #### ✅ Step 1: Download the Script

-Download the mdtoc file from the repository and rename it to mdtoc.py. 📝
+Download the mdtoc file from the repository and rename it to mdtoc.py. 📝<br>

 #### ✅ Step 2: Edit the Script

-Remove the first line of the file (#!/usr/bin/env python3) if it exists, as this is only needed for executables.
+Remove the first line of the file (#!/usr/bin/env python3) if it exists, as this is only needed for executables.<br>

 # 🛠️ Usage Instructions